 "Yeah, but it was fun."

-"I'll be home later," I promised.
-"I'll bring dinner."
+"I'll be home later," I promised him.
+"I'll bring home dinner."
 He grunted in response.
-Not even bothering to open his eyes again.
-But his hand reached for my ass when I turned.
-"You left the toilet seat up again BY THE WAY!"
+Apparently too tired to put up that fight.
+"You left the toilet seat up again, by the way!"